strong-code/sfbaybeat.github.io/_posts/2014-04-10-dropboxs-new-secretary-of-state-condoleezza-rice-declares-war-boxcom.md

 Wednesday.
 Among them is former Hewlett-Packard director Condoleezza Rice, who was appointed as Chief World Domination Officer.

-Dropbox President Drew Houston announced that Dr Rice would helping the company with "expanding their global footprint," and help "navigate [privacy concerns]" — all said with a sinister smirk.
+Dropbox President Drew Houston announced that Dr Rice would help the company with "expanding their global footprint," and help "navigate [privacy concerns]" — all said with a sinister smirk.